Philibert Berthelier (Geneva patriot): Rebellion against the Duke of Savoy

-In 1513, the Duke of Savoy nominated his cousin as bishop of Geneva, and Berthelier called for a rebellion, but later made a political compromise with the Bishop of Geneva when accepting nomination as commander of the Castle of Penay.
-However, in June 1515 he rose in open rebellion, and in 1517 even fled to Fribourg in order to secretly promote a cooperation between the republican factions in both cities.
-In February 1518 he returned to Geneva after being given safe conduct by the bishop of that city, and in October of the same year began a series of secret meetings with members of the republican faction in the city (known as Huguenots) for the purpose of overthrowing Savoy rule.
-In order to prevent any rebellion, the bishop of Geneva decided to move his residence into that city from Pignerol, where he resided most of the time, and on April 20, 1519 moved into Geneva.
+In 1513, the Duke of Savoy nominated his cousin Jean de Savoie as Bishop of Geneva, and Berthelier called for a rebellion, but later made a political compromise with the Bishop of Geneva when accepting nomination as commander of the Castle of Penay.
+However, in June 1515, he rose in open rebellion, and in 1517 even fled to Fribourg in order to secretly promote a cooperation between the republican factions in both cities.
+In February 1518 he returned to Geneva after being given safe conduct by de Savoie, and in October of the same year began a series of secret meetings with members of the republican faction in the city (known as Huguenots) for the purpose of overthrowing Savoyard rule.
+In order to prevent any rebellion, de Savoie on 20 April 1519 moved his residence from Pignerol into Geneva.
 Berthelier was offered by his friends to flee to Fribourg another time, but refused.

 Trial and execution

 Berthelier was arrested by the bishop's soldiers on August 23, 1519, and was tried for treason against the Duke of Savoy.
-According to a letter by Jean-Jacques Rosseau, Berthelier was carrying a tame weasel at the time of his arrest, and he played with the weasel while ignoring various insults directed towards him by the arresting authorities.
-For the purpose of the trial, the bishop circumvented the laws of the land that required trial by the Grand Council established in 1457 and appointed a former dentist named Jean Desbois as a special judge.
-After a summary trial held on the same day, Berthelier was found guilty and was sentenced to death by beheading.
-The sentence was carried out on the same day.
+For the purpose of the trial, the bishop circumvented the law that required trial by the Grand Council established in 1457 and appointed a former dentist named Jean Desbois as a special judge.
+After a summary trial held on the same day as the arrest, Berthelier was found guilty and was sentenced to death by beheading with the sentence carried out also the same day.